balajirenganathan/install-docs/Common/Essential-Studio/Download.md

 # Download Installer

 You can download the installer from [Syncfusion.com](https://www.syncfusion.com) website.
+Test commit

 ## Download the Trial Version